 According to Alexander, the 711 N. Orange Ave. address has remained the only affordable option since the playhouse doors opened nearly 21 years ago.
 The current rent of $12,700 per month is a far cry from the average $24,000 per month rents she’s seen for properties that are capable of housing a theater.

-Relocation ideas have been discussed between Board members and partners over the years, including a proposed move into the former Progress Energy building at 1100 W. Orange Ave.
+Relocation ideas have been discussed over the years between board members and partners, including a proposed move into the former Progress Energy building at 1100 W. Orange Ave.
 Unfortunately, a miscommunication with a former board member led to the city not learning of their intent until the building was set for demolition.
 A commercial realtor was consulted during a 2019-2020 search, but the effort was cut short as every playhouse resource was needed to keep the business afloat during the pandemic.
 Alexander grudgingly admits that the one option she has avoided is, now, unavoidably in the mix.

 “A lease extension would only be until August of 2024,” she said.
 “It’s a difficult process to make this kind of move happen quickly so, we’re going to have to consider other locations that won’t necessarily be in Winter Park.”